 Increase in fraudulent online transactions

-The Totogo Police Station in Suva has received multiple complaints regarding fraudulent online transactions in this past week.
+The Totogo Police Station in Suvba has received multiple complaints regarding alleged fraudulent online transactions this past week.

 Complainants have reported that they failed to receive goods once the payment was transferred.

-It has also been noted that after payment, attempts to contact the supplier were futile as the seller was no longer active online or was unreachable through the contact modes provided.
+It has also been noted that once payment is made, attempts to contact the supplier were futile as the seller was no longer active online or was unreachable through the contact modes provided.

 Article continues after advertisement